Interior a priori estimates for supersolutions of fully nonlinear subelliptic equations under geometric conditions: Introduction

 with $f\in L^\infty(B_1)$, $G$ satisfying \eqref{uellintro} with $G(0)=0$ (with no other assumptions on $G=G(X)$), where $B_r$ is a metric ball of radius $r$, then the following interior a priori estimate holds:

 When $q$ is larger than a certain threshold involving the homogeneous dimension associated to the fields we get $C^{1,\alpha}$ estimates with respect to the corresponding sub-Riemannian distance.
 As stated in the previous results, throughout the paper we work with classical solutions, though all the estimates are independent of the smoothness and depend only on the structural constants and the integrability of the data.
-However, we provide some second order estimates, that can be thus regarded as regularity estimates, in the viscosity sense, see the discussion below Theorem \ref{main1}.\\ The prototype example to which our results apply is the (degenerate) Isaacs equation, i.e. a PDE of the form where $\sigma\in\R^{n\times m}$ is a matrix having the fields $X_i$ as columns, $\alpha,\beta$ belong to some control sets $A,B$ respectively, while $D^2u\in \mathcal{S}_n$ is the standard Hessian of the unknown function $u$.
+We briefly discuss some one-side second order estimates, that can be thus regarded as regularity estimates, in the viscosity sense, see Remark \ref{visc}.\\ The prototype example to which our results apply is the (degenerate) Isaacs equation, i.e. a PDE of the form where $\sigma\in\R^{n\times m}$ is a (degenerate) matrix having the fields $X_i$ as columns, $\alpha,\beta$ belong to some control sets $A,B$ respectively, while $D^2u\in \mathcal{S}_n$ is the standard Hessian of the unknown function $u$.
 It is well-known that every nonlinear operator $G=G((D^2_\X u)^*)$ satisfying \eqref{uellintro} can be written in Isaacs form as follows, cf. \cite{CCjmpa}: by \eqref{uellintro} one has for $X,Y\in\mathcal{S}_m$ and $\mathcal{A}_{\lambda,\Lambda}=\{A\in\mathcal{S}_m,\lambda I_m\leq A\leq\Lambda I_m\}$,

 Since the equality is attained when $X=Y$, one obtains

 By taking then $X=(D^2_\X u)^*$ we have